Ricardo-V-V/Ricardo-V-V/README.md

 # Hi there! 👋 I'm Ricardo Villalobos

-🚀 **Full-Stack Developer**
+🚀 **Full-End Developer**

-I’m a passionate full-stack developer with experience in building scalable web applications, crafting user-friendly interfaces, and developing robust back-end systems.
-I love translating ideas into functional and responsive digital experiences.
+I’m a passionate front-end developer with experience in building interactive and responsive web applications.
+I specialize in crafting seamless user experiences, optimizing performance, and bringing designs to life with clean, maintainable code.

 ---